The Baseball Report Volume

 Looking for something unique?
 Stop by sharperimage.com and let your imagination loose!

-This Issue's Question: What reliever has allowed the most post-season homeruns (career)?
+Last Issue: What reliever has allowed the most post-season homeruns (career)?

 To answer, email firstname.lastname@example.org subject trivia answer.